 Step 2: Personal Safety

-When working with toxic paint products, protect yourself by wearing gloves, goggles and mask.
-These simple items don’t cost much, but will protect you against injuries.
+When working with toxic paint products, protect yourself by wearing gloves, goggles, and a mask.
+These simple items don’t cost much but will protect you against injuries.

 Step 3: Prep the Area

 First, wash the surface with warm water.
-Next, follow it with prep solvent to remove oil, wax and dirt.
-Dry the area with microfiber towel.
+Next, follow it with prep solvent to remove oil, wax, and dirt.
+Dry the area with a microfiber towel.

 Step 4: Sanding